 Plant a Hedgerow or Food Forest

-If you’re thinking about planting a jelly garden on purpose, I think it would look fantastic grown as a hedgerow, which is a narrow strip of mixed plantings.
+If you’re thinking about planting a jelly garden on purpose, I think it would look fantastic grown as a hedgerow or food forest, which is a narrow strip of mixed plantings.
 A small hedgerow or food forest would be something like a 6-x-12 foot, or 10-x-20 foot space.
 Here are some ideas for planting your jelly garden as part of a hedgerow or as part of a food forest.

 It is entirely possible to mix and match all of these berries (or any other edible fruits you’ve foraged) to make a mixed-fruit jelly.
 Simply follow the guidelines on the package of your pectin.
 I use Pomona’s Pectin because it works with low-sugar and sugar alternatives like honey.

 If you prefer to experiment with each berry separately, the pectin box will have you covered with that, too, but I also use my canning book as a guide for recipes, Ball Complete Book of Home Preserving.
 The only fruits this book doesn’t cover are mulberries (see this recipe for mulberry jelly) and rose hips (see this recipe for rose hip jelly).